Upload new images. The image library for this site will open in a new window.

 Students Acting for Gender Equality (SAGE) hosts the annual “Take Back the Night” event in April.
 This event aims to shatter the silence around sexual assault, bringing students and survivors together for a march around campus and speak out.
 In November, SAGE partners with POW (Promoters of Wellness) for the annual “Love Your Body Day” event at the Little Bob.
 SAGE meetings provide a safe space for students to share their experiences with gender issues on and off campus.

 Haven is the University of Delaware’s largest Lesbian, Gay, Bisexual, Transgender, Queer and Questioning (LGBTQ+) RSO, using the plus symbol to emphasize that identity is not limited to these six labels.
 Their meetings and events are geared towards members of the LGBTQ+ community and their allies, all, including but not limited to students and faculty of the University of Delaware, are welcome.
 In Spring, they host the Second Chance Prom and Spring Drag Show.

 Men Active in Societal & Cultural Change (MASCC) strives, “to educate our community by bringing various programs to the UD campus, from reaching out to Greek life, to just having discussions as a group about the various ways we see and feel gender roles and violence.”
 Past President Harry Lewis and Advisor Jo Sampson attended the conference, “Sports Culture: Advancing Its Role in Domestic Violence and Sexual Assault Prevention,” in Charlotte, North Carolina, where they met Jennifer Seibel Newsom, the director of the documentary The Mask You Live In, which focused on the struggle of boys and young men to stay true to themselves while negotiating America’s narrow definition of masculinity.
-In March, MASCC hosted a Panel on Masculinity in Politics and Pop Culture.
+MASCC has also hosted a panel on Masculinity in Politics and Pop Culture.